FilippoBovo/production-data-science/tutorial/a-setup/README.md

   ```shell
   pip install pypandoc==1.4
   ```
-  > Note that when installing packages with `pip`, we specify the package version in order to make sure that the we can run the code without issues.
+  > Note that when installing packages with `pip`, we specify the package version in order to make sure that we can run the code without issues.
 When you will create your own setup for different projects, it is better to use updated packages by omitting the version number.
   > ```shell
   > pip install pypandoc
   > ```